maxp-hover/engineering/guides/cicd/codefresh.md

 # Codefresh Conventions @HOVER

 ## Creating pipelines
-### Store your pipeline yaml files with the application code
+### Store pipeline yaml files with the application code
 This allows us to track changes to our pipelines.
 Please obay the following rules:
 * Store your pipelines in the root or in a directory called `codefresh`.
 * Use `yml` as file extension